Do I have to be a resident to use the HAC?

 Yes, for children who aren’t toilet-trained we require either a swim diaper or a cloth diaper with tight-fitting rubber pants.
 Swim diapers are available to purchase for $2 at our front desk.

-How old does my child have to USE HAC unaccompanied by an adult?
+How old does my child have to be in order to USE HAC unaccompanied by an adult?

 Can I wear a t-shirt over my swimsuit in the pool?